SushiLab/IMB_Amplicon_Pipeline/README.md

 	  - r-optparse
 ```

-Installation can be done using conda (see [Installation instructions](https://docs.anaconda.com/free/miniconda/)).
+Installation can be done using conda (see [installation instructions](https://docs.anaconda.com/free/miniconda/)).
 Navigate to the location of the repository and run the following commands:

 ```
 $ conda env create -f environment.yaml